RyanFisk2/Casino-Royale/Plan.md

 the website will update to include the cards on the table and the players new odds of winning based on those cards.

 ## Timeline:
-By checkpoint 1:
+-By checkpoint 1:
-[ ] work out the ranking systems for odds calculator
-[ ] pseudocode for odds calculator algorithms
+  -[ ] work out the ranking systems for odds calculator -[ ] pseudocode for odds calculator algorithms
-[ ] Research JavaScript/C libraries for working with QR reader
+  -[ ] Research JavaScript/C libraries for working with QR reader

-By checkpoint 2:
+-By checkpoint 2:
-[ ] QR reader sends card values to odds calculator, which processes and stores them [ ] Basic Website interface, card input in the actual HTML/JavaScript files [ ] QR codes made and assigned to each card and reading accurately [ ] Website interface has some styling
+  -[ ] QR reader sends card values to odds calculator, which processes and stores them -[ ] Basic Website interface, card input in the actual HTML/JavaScript files -[ ] QR codes made and assigned to each card and reading accurately -[ ] Website interface has some styling

 ## Interfaces: